Professor Wayne Martin

 Matt completed a PhD in philosophy at Rice University and taught at the University of Arkansas for five years before coming to Essex in 2013.
 He has published articles on philosophical method and the phenomenology of agency.
 His current research focuses on issues in moral psychology with an approach that draws from the resources of both empirical psychology and the phenomenological tradition.

-As Project Manager, Emily deals with administrative and logistical matters relating to the project.
+As Project Manager, Emily deals with administrative and logistical matters relating to the project, and contributes to research outputs.

-Sándor is a visiting fellow at the Human Rights Centre, School of Law, University of Essex, UK; assistant professor at the Institute for Disability and Social Participation, Faculty of Special Needs Education, ELTE Eötvös Loránd University, Hungary; and impact manager at Validity Foundation – Mental Disability Advocacy Centre, Hungary worked as a Senior Research Officer for the EAP.
+Sándor worked at the Autonomy Project for more than two years on the Insight Workstream of the Wellcome-funded Mental Health and Justice Project.
+He is currently Impact Manager at Validity Foundation – Mental Disability Advocacy Centre, Hungary.
+He is also a visiting fellow at the Human Rights Centre, School of Law, University of Essex, UK and Assistant Professor at the Institute for Disability and Social Participation, Faculty of Special Needs Education, ELTE Eötvös Loránd University, Hungary.
 He holds a PhD from Pázmány Péter Catholic University (Hungary) in law and political sciences.
-Sándor previously worked on the EAP ‘Insight’ Work Stream of the Wellcome Trust funded Mental Health and Justice project.
 He has experiences, inter alia, in human rights monitoring of places of detention, and conducting advocacy at national, EU, Council of Europe and UN levels.
 Sándor’s interests are in human rights and disability studies.

 Katherine is a Philosophy Lecturer at University College Cork, where she directs the MA in Health and Society.
 Previously she was a Postdoctoral Research Associate at Durham University’s ‘Knowledge for Use’ project.
 She completed a PhD in Philosophy at the London School of Economics in 2016.